JZMNE/ML_Pipeline/README.md

 This project demonstrates the machine learning pipeline for Classification and Clustering using Pycaret 3.0 and Scikit Learn on Jupyter Notebook.
 The data used in this project is the `German Credit Data` dataset.

 ## **Overview** :bulb:
-This project showcases the use of Scikit learn as well as Pycaret 3.0, a low-code machine learning library, to perform Classification, and Clustering analysis on the  `German Credit Data` dataset.
+This project showcases the use of Scikit learn as well as Pycaret 3.0, a low-code machine learning library, to perform Classification and Clustering analysis on the  `German Credit Data` dataset.
 The project includes a Jupyter Notebook containing the code for building and evaluating the machine learning models.

 ## **Requirements** :bulb:
 To run this project, you need the following: